blue-luke/ckad-exercises/d.configuration.md

 </p>
 </details>

+Got to here

 ### Create a configMap 'cmvolume' with values 'var8=val8', 'var9=val9'.
 Load this as a volume inside an nginx pod on path '/etc/lala'.
 Create the pod and 'ls' into the '/etc/lala' directory.

+See 15.yaml for config map
+See 16.yaml for pod with volume and mounted map

 <details><summary>show</summary>
 <p>